Randall Park Says Hollywood Doesn't Get Importance of 'Barbie' Success

-Randall Park Says Hollywood is Misunderstanding What 'Barbie' Film's Success Really Means
+Randall Park Says Hollywood is Misunderstanding What 'Barbie' Movie's Success Really Means

 ‘Barbie’ Makes History With $1 Billion at the Box Office!